 You could have each tenant sign a lease agreement with the rent amount already divided up, effectively renting rooms to students.
 That leaves you chasing each student individually however.

 Instead, when you rent a house to students, sign one lease agreement for the entire house.
 That way, all students and co-signers fall under joint and several liability: they’re all legally liable for the entire rent, even if they paid “their portion” of it.

 3. Student Renters are Less Demanding

-As a college student, cost and convenience will be the two most important factors in choosing a place to rent.
-This means that they will likely be willing to overlook your property’s shortcomings that would otherwise turn a regular renter away.
+As a college student, cost and convenience mark the two most important factors in choosing a place to rent.
+Student tenants often overlook your property’s shortcomings that would turn a regular renter away.
 Think dated bathrooms, deferred maintenance, walls that haven’t been freshly painted, and carpets with the occasional beer stain.